I walk or bike

 1. New bike lanes and multi-use paths are coming

-The BRT plan includes 10 km of new bike lanes and multi-use paths along the main BRT network, upgrades to nearby bike routes and plans for more in the future.
+The plans include new bike lanes and multi-use paths along the rapid transit corridors, plus upgrades to nearby bike routes and plans for more in the future.

 2. Improvements are coming soon

-While BRT isn’t scheduled for completion until 2028, work on bike and pedestrian infrastructure will be completed in phases along the way.
+While rapid transit isn’t scheduled for completion until 2028, work on bike and pedestrian infrastructure will be completed in phases along the way.

 3. Transit hubs can benefit pedestrians and cyclists